SceneSmith: Agentic Generation of Simulation-Ready Indoor Scenes: Evaluation

 \textbf{Ablations.} We evaluate six ablations: NoCritic (initial design only), NotGenerated (HSSD~\cite{khanna2023hssd} assets instead of generated), NoAssetValidation (no asset validation), NoSpecializedTools (no specialized furniture or manipuland tools), NoObserveScene (no visual observations), and NoAgentMemory (no session memory).

 \textbf{Input Text Descriptions.} We evaluate on 210 prompts across five categories: \emph{SceneEval-100}~\cite{tam2025sceneeval} room prompts, \emph{Type Diversity} prompts covering underrepresented room types like pet stores and yoga studios, \emph{Object Density} prompts for high object count scenarios, \emph{Themed Scenes} with stylistic constraints, and \emph{House-Level} multi-room prompts.
+The corpus spans both detailed instructions and sparse prompts, such as ``A bedroom with a bed and a wardrobe.''
 House-level prompts are limited to SceneSmith and Holodeck, the only multi-room baseline.
 See Appendix~\ref{app:prompts} for the complete prompt corpus.

 \textbf{Human Study.} We conducted a pairwise comparison study with 205 crowdsourced participants, collecting 3,051 valid responses.
 Each comparison presents two scenes side-by-side with an interactive 3D viewer and asks two questions: (1) which scene looks more realistic (forced choice), and (2) which scene better follows the prompt requirements (with ``Equal'' option).
 See Appendix~\ref{app:user_study_methodology} for details.